-After the relief association board of trustees determines that the member is eligible for a service pension, the association's treasurer should calculate the pension amount, making sure to reference the correct bylaws.
+After the relief association's board of trustees determines that the member is eligible for a service pension, the relief association's treasurer should calculate the pension amount, making sure to reference the correct bylaws.
 The benefit level used in the calculation is the level that was in effect when the member separated.
+If the member incurred a leave of absence or break in service at the end of the individual's firefighting career and did not resume active service before separating or being terminated, the benefit level when the member began the leave of absence or break in service (i.e., the benefit level when the member last was active) is used to calculate the service pension.

 The benefit level is multiplied by the member's completed years (and months, if applicable) of active service.
-If the member has completed fewer than 20 years of active service, the benefit will be reduced by the forfeitable (vesting) percentages contained in the bylaws.
+If the member has completed fewer than the number of years of active service required for full (100 percent) vesting, the benefit will be reduced by the forfeitable (vested) percentages contained in the bylaws.

-When reviewing the bylaws, the treasurer should determine if monthly proration of service credit is allowed or if credit is given only for 12 completed months of active service.
+When reviewing the bylaws, the treasurer should determine if monthly proration of service credit is allowed or if credit is given only for completed years of active service.
 The bylaws that were in effect when the member separated must specifically authorize the monthly proration of service credit for a member to receive credit for months of service.
-If the bylaws did not authorize the monthly proration of service credit only for each completed 12 months of active service.
+If the bylaws did not authorize the monthly proration of service credit, the member will receive credit only for each completed 12 months of active service.

-For example, if a member completed 15 years and 7 months of active service, the member would receive credit for 15 years and 7 months if monthly proration is authorized, or credit for 15 years only if completed years of service are required.
+For example, if a member completed 15 years and 7 months of active service, the member would receive credit for 15 years and 7 months if monthly proration is authorized, or credit only for 15 years if completed years of service are required.